-This will be the youngest that you should buy a dragon, it’s the earliest that they can be sexed and also held, at this age they are also more likely to adapt to a new owner and develop their individual personalities.
+This will be the youngest that you should buy a dragon, it’s the earliest that they can be sexed and also held, at this age, they are also more likely to adapt to a new owner and develop their individual personalities.

-In case you skipped the above, you want to be feeding your baby dragon twice every day with locusts/hoppers or crickets, dusted every other day and with vegetables/ leaves offered every other day as well.
+In case you skipped the above, you want to be feeding your baby dragon twice every day with locusts/hoppers or crickets, dusted every other day, and with vegetables/ leaves offered every other day as well.

-At this age it now becomes more economical to also start feeding mini/ micro meal worms every few days – these are generally no more than 2cm big and you can leave a bowl for them to feed on.
+At this age it now becomes more economical to also start feeding mini/ micro mealworms every few days – these are generally no more than 2cm big and you can leave a bowl for them to feed on.

-Just make sure that you pick out any worm that looks like its due to malt as that chitin (the skin) will be really hard for a dragon to digest.
-This also allows the baby to put on more fat, you’ll soon know if there’s a problem digesting the worms as their faeces will contain recognizable parts of the worms – the adults also suffer from this if they eat the worms too fast.
+Just make sure that you pick out any worm that looks like it’s due to malt as that chitin (the skin) will be really hard for a dragon to digest.
+This also allows the baby to put on more fat, you’ll soon know if there’s a problem digesting the worms as their feces will contain recognizable parts of the worms – the adults also suffer from this if they eat the worms too fast.

 To be safe feed the worms in small quantities.
 You can buy these worms in a big bulk bag, which is handy if you’re breeding many dragons and works out really cheap.
 But remember there won’t be as much nutrition as the Locusts and mealworms should be fed in moderation.

-At this age you can also begin to hold them, so I’ll start hand feeding leaves more often and picking the Beardie up and feeding outside the enclosure.
+At this age you can also begin to hold them, so I’ll start hand feeding leaves more often and picking the Beardie up, and feeding outside the enclosure.
 It takes some patience before they’ll get confident to feed from your hand outside the vivarium but bare with it.